oldfatcrab/PMATH336/README.md

 _2016/06/27_

+...

+# Chapter 3: Lagrange Theorem and Group Actions
+## 3.1 Langrange Theorem and Cosets
 - ...
 	- 3) $G=S_3$ (which is not abelian), $H=\langle(1\, 2)\rangle=\{\epsilon, (1\,2)\}$.
 Let us find all the left coset of $H$:
 		- $a=\epsilon: \epsilon H = H $